Photographs and Videos: Admissibility, and Proof Invoking Presumptions and ‘Silent Witness’ Theory

 • “Notwithstanding the fact that the burden lies upon the accused to establish the defence plea of alibi in the facts and circumstances of the case, in our view, prosecution in possession of the best evidence– CCTV footage ought to have produced the same.
 In our considered view, it is a fit case to draw an adverse inference against the prosecution under Section 114 (g) of the Evidence Act that the prosecution withheld the same as it would be unfavourable to them had it been produced.”

-The probative value of a document is a matter for the court
+The probative value of a document is a matter for the Court

 Though in many cases a photograph or video is relied upon only as a corroborative piece of evidence, it can be substantive and independent evidence.
 It may also be a ‘best evidence‘, as shown above.